NIO ES8 braking, upgraded for the way a heavy EV is actually used

 Less unsprung mass

 The quoted system reduction here is about 24 kg in total.
-Reducing brake weight at the wheel helps the suspension react more cleanly to surface changes and can make a large SUV feel less burdened through rougher sections of road.
+STOPFLEX carbon ceramic rotors are about half the weight of the same-size steel rotors, which lets the suspension respond more cleanly and helps a large SUV feel less burdened over rough surfaces.

 Cleaner wheels, fewer cosmetic compromises

-When paired with STOPFLEX pads, carbon ceramic rotors produce very low visible brake dust in normal street use.
-That is a practical benefit on an ES8 with large wheels, especially if appearance matters as much as performance.
+Paired with STOPFLEX pads, carbon ceramic rotors produce very low visible brake dust in normal street use.
+On an ES8 with 22-inch wheels, that is a daily quality-of-life improvement that owners notice immediately.

 No rust film after rain

-Unlike steel rotors, carbon ceramic rotors do not develop the familiar orange surface rust after moisture exposure.
-On EVs that rely heavily on regen, that can be a meaningful day-to-day quality improvement.
+Unlike steel rotors, STOPFLEX carbon ceramic rotors do not develop the familiar orange surface rust after moisture exposure.
+On EVs that rely heavily on regen and sit between drives, that is a meaningful day-to-day quality improvement.

 How to confirm the right ES8 setup